-(1) Represents threshold, target and maximum payout levels for 2010 performance under our annual cash incentive program.
-The actual amount earned by each named executive officer for 2010 is reported under the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
-For more information regarding our annual cash incentive program, see the discussion in the Compensation Discussion and Analysis section of this proxy statement.

-(2) Award of time-vesting restricted stock granted under our long-term incentive plans.
-The restricted stock vests in five equal annual installments on each of the first five anniversaries of the grant date.

-(3) The grant date fair value of the awards is determined pursuant to Accounting Standards Codification 718 and is based on the fair market value of the underlying shares on the date of grant.
+- (1) Represents threshold, target and maximum payout levels for 2011 performance under our annual cash incentive program.
+The actual amount earned by each named executive officer for 2011 is reported under the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
+For more information regarding our annual cash incentive program, see the discussion in the Compensation Discussion and Analysis section of this proxy statement. - (2) Award of time-vesting restricted stock granted under our long-term incentive plans.
+The restricted stock vests in five equal annual installments on each of the first five anniversaries of the grant date. - (3) The grant date fair value of the awards is determined pursuant to Accounting Standards Codification 718 and is based on the fair market value of the underlying shares on the date of grant. - (4) Mr. Doise voluntarily resigned from the company on November 2, 2011.
+Therefore, he was only eligible to earn incentive bonuses on performance during the first three quarters of the fiscal year.
+In addition, his entire fiscal 2011 equity grant was forfeited upon his resignation.

-OUTSTANDING EQUITY AWARDS AT 2010 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2011 FISCAL YEAR-END

-The following table provides information concerning stock awards that are outstanding as of December 31, 2010 for each of our named executive officers.
+The following table provides information concerning stock awards that are outstanding as of December 31, 2011 for each of our named executive officers.
 Our named executive officers do not hold any option awards.